Apple and unions: China

 In China, Apple directly employs 10,000 workers across its retail and corporate divisions.
 In addition, one further million workers are contracted by Apple's suppliers to assemble Apple products, including Foxconn and Pegatron.
-Zhengzhou Technology Park alone employs 350,000 Chinese workers in Zhengzhou to exclusively work on the iPhone.
+The Foxconn Zhengzhou Technology Park alone employs 350,000 Chinese workers in Zhengzhou to exclusively work on the iPhone.

 Pegatron workers are not represented by any trade union, according to a 2015 China Labor Watch report.

-Foxconn workers are represented by a trade union.
-Despite being the largest 'unionized' company in the world, with over 90% of Foxconn's 1.4 million workforce registered; the Foxconn Federation of Labour Unions (富士康科技集团工会联合会), more commonly known as Foxconn Trade Union (富士康工会) is by and large a company union dominated by management rather than workers.
+Despite Foxconn being the largest 'unionized' company in the world, with 90% of the 1.4 million workforce registered; the Foxconn Federation of Labour Unions (富士康科技集团工会联合会), more commonly known as the Foxconn Trade Union (富士康工会) is by and large a company union dominated by management rather than workers.

 Foxconn made global headlines in 2010, when over a dozen workers committed suicide in iPhone factories, due to strenuous working conditions.
 Apple responded by bringing in the Fair Labor Association (FLA), a US based NGO as an external auditor from 2012 to 2016.
 One of FLA's findings was that the Foxconn Trade Union failed to adequately represent workers.
 The Economic Policy Institute criticized the FLA report for giving Apple and Foxconn 'undue' credit, despite ongoing issues including forced overtime and the continued use of underage labor.
 Foxconn promised in 2013 with the help of FLA to prepare genuine representative elections through an anonymous voting process to elect up to 18,000 new union committees.

 A 2017 Students and Scholars Against Corporate Misbehaviour report criticized the limited worker participation inside the Foxconn Trade Union and the lack of awareness or involvement of workers in the first democratic union elections Foxconn held in early 2015.

 France

+Apple has 20 retail stores in France, 9 in Paris, as of 2023.
+Apple employees are represented by four trade-unions, CGT, Unsa, CFDT and Cidre-CFTC.

 Ahead of the iPhone 5 debut in 2012, employees in French Apple retail stores voted to go on strike after collective bargaining negotiations stalled.
 Solidaires, the main trade union involved represents 25% of the 1,000 French employees.